vinnyroca/CodeandMediaArt/docs/culture.md

 - Read *Indigenous Circuits: Navajo Women and the Racialization of Early Electronic Manufacture*, Lisa Nakamura
 - Watch *It’s In the Game’17* - Sondra Perry

-Submit:
+## Submit:

 In the Discord channel for this response, post either a 500 word or 3 min video response.
-Reading responses should not be a summary of the readings and instead should connect the readings to your experience of programming and other experiences, academic or otherwise.
+Responses should not be a summary of the readings/watchings and instead should connect the readings to your experience of programming and other experiences, academic or otherwise.